luishsilva/pup-e-picker-ts/readme.md

 If the data is still loading then...

-- [ ] All inputs should be disabled
+- [ X ] All inputs should be disabled
-- [ ] Buttons should be disabled
+- [ X ] Buttons should be disabled

 ## What happens when you submit the form